amgazda/PMGTech/sql-assessment/README.md

 # SQL Challenge

-I submitted 2 queries for the questions where it asked for a ranking, and then a specific row for the rwanking, and I designated that in my SQL file comments.
+****I submitted 2 queries for the questions where it asked for a ranking, and then a specific row for the ranking, and I designated that in my SQL file comments.
 I also used marketing performance for the name of the table from the CSV file name, and NOT marketing data from the README.

 The database contains three tables: marketing_performance, website_revenue, and campaign_info.
 Refer to the CSV files to understand how these tables have been created.